Facts About Shoes: What History Reveals About Today’s Footwear Trends

 2. The Evolution of High Heels

-High heels were originally worn by men!
-In the 10th century, Persian cavalry used heels to secure their feet in stirrups while riding horses.
-By the 17th century, high heels had become a symbol of status and power among European aristocrats, both men and women.
-Today, high heels are predominantly associated with women’s fashion.
+Believe it or not, high heels were originally worn by men.
+In the 10th century, Persian cavalry soldiers used heels to secure their feet in stirrups while riding.
+By the 17th century, heels symbolized prestige and power among European aristocrats.
+Today, the high heel has become an iconic element of women's fashion—representing elegance and confidence.

 3. The Most Expensive Shoes in the World